Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

     is missing.
 And D-Bus may sometimes show up in places where you don't expect it...
     It may come from freedesktop.org but is is not only used for desktop software.

-    Compute nodes on a Cray system have Lustre as the main file system.
-They do not import any networked file system like NFS, GPFS or CernVM-FS (the latter used by, e.g., Cern for distributing software for the Large Haedron Collider and the [EESSI](https://www.eessi-hpc.org/eessi-architecture/) project).
+    Compute nodes on a Cray system have Lustre as the main remote file system.
+    They do not directly mount any other networked file system like NFS, GPFS or CernVM-FS (the latter used by, e.g., Cern for distributing software for the Large Haedron Collider and the [EESSI](https://www.eessi-hpc.org/eessi-architecture/) project).
 Instead these file
     systems are mounted on external servers in the admin section of the cluster and the Cray Data Virtualisation Service (DVS) is then used to access those file systems from the compute nodes over the high-speed interconnect.
+This does require additional server capacity in the admin nodes of the cluster, but the benefit of this approach is that all background jitter from the daemons of those remote file systems, cannot negatively affect the scalability of programs running on the compute nodes.

 ## Low-noise mode